Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Great-Hound.md

 nastier_traits:
     - name: "Dire Feature"
       desc: "Add a dire feature.
 Roll a d6."
+      traits:
-    - name: "1"
+          - name: "1.
+Armor plates"
-      desc: "_Armor plates_—Add +2 to the dire animal’s AC, and add +1 to its PD."
+            desc: "Add +2 to the dire animal’s AC, and add +1 to its PD."
-    - name: "2"
+          - name: "2.
+Spiky bits"
-      desc: "_Spiky bits_—Whenever an enemy hits the hound with a melee attack, deal 10 damage to that attacker."
+            desc: "Whenever an enemy hits the hound with a melee attack, deal 10 damage to that attacker."
-    - name: "3"
+          - name: "3.
+Carnage"
-      desc: "_Carnage_—The hound’s attacks that miss deal 5 damage.
+            desc: "The hound’s attacks that miss deal 5 damage.
 When staggered, its missed attacks deal 10 damage."
-    - name: "4"
+          - name: "4.
+Poison"
-      desc: "_Poison_—Savage bite also deals 10 ongoing poison."
+            desc: "Savage bite also deals 10 ongoing poison."
-    - name: "5"
+          - name: "5.
+Dire regeneration"
-      desc: "_Dire regeneration_—When the escalation die is even, the hound heals 15 hp."
+            desc: "When the escalation die is even, the hound heals 15 hp."
-    - name: "6"
+          - name: "6.
+Fury"
-      desc: "_Fury_—While staggered, the hound gains a +2 attack bonus and deals +4 damage, but at the end of each of its turns it takes 2d6 damage."
+            desc: "While staggered, the hound gains a +2 attack bonus and deals +4 damage, but at the end of each of its turns it takes 2d6 damage."
 ac: "18"
 pd: "17"
 md: "12"